 Planning for practice

-Planning is the up-front and on-going thinking that enables a fit for purpose outcome to be developed.
+Planning for practice is the up-front and on-going thinking that enables a fit-for-purpose outcome to be developed.
 It is an essential part of all technological practice.

 - the physical, social, and cultural environment of an outcome

 - the context the technologist will be working in.

 Effective planning for practice enables developing technologists (students) to systematically account for all the factors that influence the successful fulfillment of a brief.
 It also supports reflection and decision making.

 Digital media teacher Rozeanne Donald shares her thoughts on some of the key aspects of planning for practice.

 When students come to the end of a project invariably they say to me that the thing they’ve learnt most is to be more organised.
 And they often comment that they have used their planning in other areas of their lives.
 And to me that kind of transfer of knowledge and skills is the holy grail of teaching, and I am always impressed with their insight, that they can see that, and also really heartened that they are actually transferring what they have learnt in the classroom because that is so important.
 It’s what we are all after.

 Planning is an important skill because it’s a life skill.
 It’s important in student’s personal lives and professional lives.
 I can’t think of a single career for students where planning won’t be an essential skill, and I think it’s incredibly important for students to be able to look at how they use the resources they have available to them and plan ahead for the future.